 Effect of experience on hunting success

 Our results confirm that individual predators display substantial differences in the development of their expertise, as the best model included group-level smoothers exclusively (Table I).
-For instance, some predators steadily increased (Figure 1A-S1A), while others decreased (Figure 1A-S1B), their hunting success with greater experience, and others whose success did not change with experience (Figure 1A).
+For instance, some predators steadily increased (Figure 1A-S1A), while others decreased (Figure 1A-S1B), their hunting success with greater experience, whereas for others the success did not change with experience (Figure 1A).
 Another pattern that emerged was that some individuals optimized their success at an experience level that was below what we considered “advanced” (i.e. >300 matches played).

 Table : Leave-one-out cross-validation table of the three hierarchical GAMMs relating hunting success to player experience